IsaacYu15/WATCard/README.md

 # WATCard
 Managing and budgeting your WATCard (Waterloo's debit card for making on-campus purchases) is quite challenging for Waterloo students!
-This project aims to help students manage their WATCard spending by offering additional budgeting tools that are not currently offered on Waterloo's WATCard website.
-Current features include
+This project aims to help students manage their WATCard spending by offering additional budgeting tools such as:
 - Seeing all your transactions and filtering them by dates
 - Automatic collection/parsing of your data using web scraping into a txt
 - Starting Amount, total spending, total Amount added